 Mark Fielding MBACP Psychotherapist/Relationship Counsellor

 Hello.
 My name is Mark FieIding.
-I am a psychotherapist and relationship counsellor and I have many years experience in working with individuals and couples.A registered member of the BACP register of counsellors and psychotherapists I currently work in private practice.
-I have over 10 years experience of working in the NHS as a senior harassment advisor for a West London Foundation Trust hospital.
-I have also worked as a relationship counsellor for Relate.
-I realise that, initially, approaching a therapist can seem daunting, My therapeutic approach is very down to earth which I hope puts my clients at ease.
-Over the last 10 years I have worked with most problems that people can experience.
+I am a psychotherapist and relationship counsellor and I have many years experience in working with individuals and couples.A registered member of the BACP register of counsellors and psychotherapists and an accredited registrant of the National Counselling Society, I currently work in private practice.
+I have over 10 years experience of working in the NHS as a senior harassment advisor for a West London Foundation Trust hospital and I have also worked as a relationship counsellor for Relate.
+I realise that, initially, approaching a therapist can seem daunting.
+My therapeutic approach is very down to earth which I hope puts my clients at ease.
+Over the last 13 years I have worked with most problems that people can experience.

 How can therapy help?

 Psychotherapy aims to remove the causes of the presenting symptom(s).
 In order to achieve this the therapy sets out to clear mental blockages, in relation to the problem, to make conscious what is unconscious, fill gaps in the memory, remove conflicts in clients lives, break down defence mechanisms and enable clients to answer the question, ‘Why?’ in relation to the current problem.
 In this way the therapy enables clients to live their lives as they would wish.